 - Explaining and dealing with risky, antisocial and criminal behaviour: Within this theme you develop expertise on why people display risky, antisocial and criminal behavior (e.g. cybercrime) and how you can effectively intervene when such behaviour has been displayed.
 The influence of the environment plays a central role here.
 This includes the physical environment, such as security measures (CCTV), but also the social environment (peers, co-workers, cultures).
 You learn about important interventions that have the capacity to go against this negative behavior (e.g. different forms of sanctions and behavioural interventions for offenders; see ‘recidive na een reclasseringscontact’).

 As some of the examples illustrate, we have a particular interest in projects that lie at the intersection of different themes, such as when we use conflict frames to explain and examine terrorist acts, and for examining the dynamics of hostage negotiations, suspect interrogations, or HUMINT interactions.
 Another example is research on how to establish effective problem-solving partnerships with the community to prevent crime and disorder, such as in community policing.
 Also, we examine how public debate about societal risks may evolve and how new societal trends such as victim-offender mediation may best be organized.

-Please visit the home pages of our department members to get an overview of more projects.
+Please visit the home pages of our section members to get an overview of more projects.